christopheryoung/chrisyoung/site/prose/blog/posts/a-note-about-notes-and-queries.markdown

 ---
-title: Welcome to "Notes and Queries: An Occasional Blog."
+title: Welcome to "Notes and Queries":" An Occasional Blog."
 date: 2009-06-29
 ---